burodepeper/language-markdown/README.md

 # Markdown grammar

-A realistic implementation of the [CommonMark](http://www.commonmark.org/) specifications as a more flexible (drop-in) alternative to [language-gfm](https://github.com/atom/language-gfm/).
+A realistic implementation of the [CommonMark](http://www.commonmark.org/) specifications as a flexible (drop-in) alternative to [language-gfm](https://github.com/atom/language-gfm/).

 **Supports**: